-For transactions under £30, you simply hover your phone over any contactless payment terminal.
-If you’re spending more than this, you'll need to unlock your phone first.
+On the high street, you simply hover your phone over any contactless payment terminal.
+If you’re spending more than £30, you'll need to unlock your phone first.

 You can even use Google Pay when you're busy with other apps, without having to stop what you’re doing (once the payment confirmation screen appears, you’ll be returned back to where you were).

 Google Pay can perform transactions offline but you'll need to connect to the internet from time to time so that the app can sync with Google's servers.